 How to Stop Snacking At Night with Somatic Therapy and Intuitive Eating

-We have all fallen into the trap of snacking at night.
+We have all fallen into the trap of emotional eating, stress eating, boredom eating, or snacking at night.
 Picture this: it has been a very long and stressful day at work.
 You pick up your kids from daycare or school, get home, help make dinner, get them bathed, answer a few emails, kiss your partner, and then feel a deep sense of exhaustion and overwhelm settle in.
 Because this is the time of the day that you have “for you,” you want it to feel special, and you want to chill out.
 This is when you reach for that glass of wine, or that ice cream, or those chips.
 This is totally harmless every once in a while, but when it becomes a pattern, you start to get concerned.

 Nighttime Snacking Isn’t a Failure—It’s a Signal

 As a somatic therapist and certified Intuitive Eating counselor, nighttime snacking gets brought up to me a lot during sessions with clients.
 Stress eating at night is completely common and shouldn’t be seen as a failure.
 If anything, I hope that this helps you to reframe why you might struggle with nighttime snacking and give you some coping skills to try out instead.
 I want to be clear that eating at night is not a problem, and even eating based on a craving is not a problem.
-It can, however, start to have unwanted outcomes if this is the only skill people use at night to help regulate themselves.
+It can, however, start to have unwanted outcomes if emotional eating is the only skill people use at night to help regulate themselves.

 Why Do I Snack At Night?